Prem Anand: Career

 Anand composed music for some Odia daily shops like Nua Bohu, Sankha Sindura, Swabhima for Tarang TV, To Pain Mun, Samparka Hrudayara, Jibana Satha for Zee Sarthak.
 Ahuti for ETV Odia, Khusi for DD Odia and Abhinetri for Zee Kalinga.
 Apart from serials, he has composed music for shows like Srimati Kam Nuhanti, Sampurna, Chal Pherijiba Gaon ku.

 He also worked as a judge some Odia musical reality shows.
 He judged Amari Swara on ETV Odia in 2008 along with Tansen Singh and Nijam.
 Later he judged Zee Sarthak's musical reality shows Sa Re Ga Ma Pa Swara Ra Mahamancha and Sa Re Ga Ma Pa Little Champs.

 A patriotic song titled Ae maati Odisha, ae jaati Odia was released on 1 April 2021 in the occasion of Utkla Dibasa.
 Fifteen popular singers contributed their voice to that song along with the Chief Minister Odisha, Naveen Patnaik and Governor of Odisha, Ganeshi Lal.
 Governor personally visited the studio to lend his voice for this song.

 In 2021, Premanand has composed the music for Odia TV Series Srimandira based on Kanchi Abhiyan of Purushottama Deva starring Buddhaditya Mohanty.
 The title track was composed with the A cappella music format and 15 than 15 singers has sung this song.
 A cappella was for the 1st time in the Odia musical industry.

 He composed the 2023 Men's FIH Hockey World Cup anthem named Jai Ho Hindustan Ki.
 This was written by Sameer Anjaan and sung by Sukhvinder Singh.
+In early 2024, during the 2024 Indian General Election, he worked the BJP election campaign video named, Phir Aayega Modi.